wibrar/Angular/README.md

 - what are required and optional inputs. when you add required: true like this in an input in any case that input is empty, it gives aan error.
   @Input({required: true}) avatar!: string;
+- lowercase input is aspecial  function can pass non signal value to a signal.

+- both the signals and the other input decorator approaches are good.
+We use signals necause it is more efficient, however it does not matter in this case. rather we will be using the other decorater approach.